sasha-kantoriz/openprocurement.auctions.insider/docs/source/acceleration.rst

 If you want to experiment with auctions, you can use acceleration mode and start your auction name with "TESTING".

-Acceleration mode was developed to enable `dgfOtherAssets` procedure testing in the sandbox and to reduce time frames of this procedure.
+Acceleration mode was developed to enable the procedure testing in the sandbox and to reduce time frames of this procedure.

 To enable acceleration mode you will need to:
     * add additional parameter `mode` with a value ``test``;